acryptos/docs.acryptos.com/README.md

 The Vaults achieve highest possible yields through:

-1. Unparalleled creative automations
+1. Unparalleled creative automations strategies
 2. Optimal compounding frequency
 3. Highly efficient gas utilisation

-When you deposit into a Vault, your tokens will grow over time at the fastest optimized yield automatically.
+When you deposit into a Vault, your tokens will grow over time at the fastest optimized yield through automations.

+This means you will be able to enjoy the benefits of autocompounding without additional steps.
 There is no need to manually harvest the Vault.

 ## ACryptoS Farms